casasin/htools3_extension/README.md

 -->

 Installation
 ------------

-In order to automatically check and download updates, it is recommended to install using [Mechanic].
+It is recommended to install using [Mechanic] to check and download updates automatically.

 1. download the file `hTools3.mechanic`
 2. go to the Mechanic extension’s settings